Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ## The *R* Corner : the *decat()* function...a must have!
 <br>

-The `decat()` function automatizes the analysis of QDA data.
+The `decat()` function of the `SensoMineR` package automatizes the analysis of QDA data.
 It provides the sensory attributes that characterize the product space; it provides also a description of each product, just like an identity card.

-Apply the `decat()` function and save the outputs in an object named *res.decat*; literally *res.decat* is equal to the outputs produced by the `decat()` function when applied to the *experts_subset* data.
-For this function, specify properly the model: the main factor of interest, the product factor, should be written first; don't forget the judge effect.
+Apply the `decat()` function and save the outputs in an object named *res.decat*.
+For this function, specify properly the model: the main factor of interest, the product effect, should be written first; don't forget the judge effect.
 The `firstvar` argument is the position of the first sensory attributes.

 <codeblock id="01_51">
 </codeblock>